Zamiell/isaac-racing-mods/README.md

 ## Version History

 * *3.0.0* - May 28th, 2016
   * This is the first version of the combined mod package.
-It starts at version 3.0.0 to signify that it is a later version of v2.3.3, the final standalone release of Diversity Mod.
+It starts at version 3.0.0 to signify that it is a subsequent version of v2.3.3, the final standalone release of Diversity Mod.
   * The standalone versions of Instant Start Mod and Diversity Mod will no longer be maintained.
 For now, the standalone version of Jud6s will continue to be maintained alongside this one.
   * The Isaac Racing Mods will now automatically update if there is a new version (provided that you click the "Automatically update and launch the new version" button).
   * A new spiffy Jud6s launcher is added to the mod package.